SwayamSwastikSahu/Analog-IC-Design/README.md

 - **readme.markdown**: A Markdown file with additional details about the project.

 ## Accessing Google Drive Files
 Use the [Google Drive link](https://drive.google.com/drive/folders/1qMyxcCUvIAACHnXmk3WgWktIx5LZQ4Ua?usp=sharing) to access the project files.
 Ensure you have Cadence Virtuoso for design files, a PDF/Word viewer for the report, and an image viewer for screenshots.
-Refer to the `readme.markdown` in the Drive folder for specific instructions.
+Refer to the `readme.markdown` in the Drive folder or Final_Report project details.

 ## Contact
 For questions or feedback, reach out to [swayamswastiksahu@gmail.com](mailto:swayamswastiksahu@gmail.com).